moj3ve/Crabapple/README.md

 The Crabapple framework is a library for building iOS tweaks in the Rust programming language.
 Normally this is done in Objective-C, or perhaps Swift, but now it is possible in Rust!

 **This is very experimental.
+There _WILL_ be breaking changes.
 Use at your own risk.
 Please do report any issues, though.**

 If you have any questions, join our [official Discord server](https://discord.gg/QHkCkRP)!
 ## Requirements